 Biobased additives can be used in many technical products to replace fossil-based materials.
 Potential applications include bio-based antioxidants, corrosion inhibitors, friction-reducing agents, and anti-abrasion additives for lubricants, coatings, and adhesives.
 The additives are manufactured from high-functionality proteins and secondary plant substances (SPSs) found in nature.
 The functionality of the additives can be influenced by customized selection of the raw materials.

-Secondary plant substances (SPSs) naturally have functional properties that are often similar to those of synthetic additives.
-In order to isolate different classes of SPS we design efficient extraction processes for the various plant raw materials and waste materials from the food and agricultural industries.
-We subsequently develop model water-based, solvent-based, or oil-based formulations in order to dissolve the secondary plant substances in different liquid media.
-In this way we can produce biobased additives such as antioxidants, corrosion inhibitors, friction-reducing agents, anti-abrasion additives, and pigments/colorants.
+In order to isolate different classes of SPSs we design effective extraction processes for different raw materials and waste materials.
+We focus on utilizing byproduct streams from the food and agricultural industries that up until now have not been exploited.
+We subsequently develop model water-based, solvent-based, or oil-based formulations in order to make the secondary plant substances soluble in different liquid media.

 As part of the development work we study the additive functionality and interactions with other components of the formulations.
 All stages of the development work, from the recovery of the SPSs to the manufacture of application-ready formulations containing biobased additives, can be carried out at the Fraunhofer IVV.
 Work can be conducted on a laboratory scale right up to small pilot plant quantities.

 Many plant-based waste materials from the food and agricultural industries contain high quantities of functional ingredients such as proteins and SPSs (secondary plant substances).
 These include residues from processing fruit (e.g. apple pomace) and vegetables (e.g. cabbage) and also from plant oil production (e.g. olive and rapeseed press cake) and other plant waste materials.